Gap Year Days 260 – 270

-Wifi was patchy.
+Wifi in Cambodia was patchy.
 We found some places were good, with fast internet, others not so good.
 Most of the places we ate in Phnom Penh offered free wifi, but not in Siem Reap – unless we picked the only places that didn’t!

-We did consider catching a bus from Phnom Penh to Siem Reap, but decided to check out the price of flights too.
+We did consider catching a bus from Phnom Penh to Siem Reap but decided to check out the price of flights in Cambodia too.
 There was a flight for only $24USD ($32AUD) including our checked baggage, so we went with that instead.

-Getting around in the cities was cheap and easy by tuk tuk.
+Getting around in the cities of Cambodia was cheap and easy by tuk tuk.
 Remember to bargain, but not too hard. what ends up being a dollar for us means a lot more to the locals.

 The Blue Corner Boutique Hotel

 No.37,Corner St. 63 and St.180, Sangkat Beung Rang,Khan Daun Penh, Daun Penh, Phnom Penh, Cambodia

 City Center, Oknha Oum Chhay Street, Siem Reap, Cambodia